patrikx3/angular-http-cache-interceptor/README.md

 Based on [@d4h/angular-http-cache](https://www.npmjs.com/package/@d4h/angular-http-cache), but it works without any configuration and a different implementation, so they are not the same at all, but the idea is the same.
 -->

-Usually, you do not cache all requests, but only the `GET` method.
-But, some clients/companies, require to cache everything, including all methods.
-So, this micro-service does that.
+Usually, when you want to cache all requests, you do not cache all requests, but only the `GET` method.
+But, for some frontend applications, it is required to cache everything, otherwise the subsequent requests, without cache, would slow down the application flow.
+So, this micro-service caches all method/path/query variables/parameters/request body.

 The way, we can find out what we are caching it is not simple.
 Usually, you would cache by a key of the `httpRequest.urlWithParams` and only the `GET` HTTP method.

-The way this package is caching the requests is implemented by the following key.
-To create the key, this package is using the `object-hash` package, with the following algorithm:
+To create this cache key, this package is using the `object-hash` package, with the following algorithm:
 ```ts
 import * as hash from 'object-hash'